 Kaho Catholic Church (Our Lady of Sorrows) –

 Kaho Catholic Church (Our Lady of Sorrows)

 The second small church in Coloane was built in 1966 to serve the needs of the settlement of Ka Ho.
 Overlooking the big garden in front of the Church is huge bronze crucifix over the north door.

-Not all residents of Coloane are there in their own free will.
-Two city jails are located in the island.
+Not all residents of Coloane are there of their own free will.
+Two city jails are located on the island.
 The two most famous inmates are Ao Man Long and Broken Teeth.
-The eyesore and smoke stack CEM Power Plant is also located in the island but lately they have spent millions filtering the pollution.
+The eyesore and smokestack CEM Power Plant is also located on the island but lately, they have spent millions filtering the pollution.